Veterinary clinic: pet owners, pets, visits, documents, and reminders

 What Problem It Solves

 In a veterinary clinic, the clinical visit is often not the part that gets lost; the surrounding coordination is.
-An owner writes in a messenger, a symptom photo stays on a receptionist's phone, lab results sit in email, a follow-up should happen next week, but no reminder is created.
+An owner writes in a messenger, a situation photo stays on a receptionist's phone, an organizational result sits in email, a follow-up should happen next week, but no reminder is created.
 The manager notices only when the owner is already waiting for a reply or the visit breaks down.

 The scenario solves this by turning bookings, visit preparation, documents, internal assignments, follow-ups, and reminders into tasks with owners, deadlines, files, checklists, and comments.
 Clinical data stays in the dedicated veterinary system, while LadVen OS handles team coordination and owner communication.